 Freddie Kang (record cover image: 2nd right), was from the Thunderbirds, one of the top ten bands from Singapore 60's that was still playing some years back at the Carriage Bar in Orchard Road.

 When he left the group, he went solo and with his impactful Fender Strat and appropriate amplifiers became a successful one-man band for 16 years at Riverview Hotel. (now known as Four Points by Sheraton)

 You have to sit with Freddie to know him better.
 He's got lots of history to tell and the two hours I spent with him hardly covered the first pages of his life story.

 The other gentleman is one I had met when he with his group performed at the Temasek Club some years ago, with the band's rhythmist at that time, Arthur Lim.

 The band is called The Tornados and he was from St. Andrew School.
 They made a record with the Sundowners.
 This grey-haired gentleman sat beside me with his numerous stories of knights in shining armour riding in fast Lamborginis, Ferraris and Aston Martins.

-Derek McCully from the famous McCully clan in Singapore, told John, Freddie and myself about how he decided to:
+Derek McCully from the famous McCully clan in Singapore told John, Freddie and me about how he decided to: